docker-mailserver/docker-mailserver-helm/charts/docker-mailserver/README.md

 The PVCs are mounted to `volumeMounts` via the `persistence` key.
 Each `volumeMount` must specify a volume name and mount path.
 It is also possbile to set a subpath via the `subPath` key.

 Certain PV storage types may recommend or require additional external configuration.
-For more information, see the [Backing Storage](#backing_storage) section.
+For more information, see the [Backing Storage](#backing-storage) section.

-Extra volumes and volume mounts may be added using the `extraVolumes` and `extraVolumeMounts` keys. one
+Extra volumes and volume mounts may be added using the `extraVolumes` and `extraVolumeMounts` keys.

 ### Backing Storage